Only Wanting One Child? Your Feelings Are Valid

 Dr. Susan Newman, author of "Parenting an Only Child," confirms that the common stereotypes of only children as "spoiled, bossy and socially inept" have simply not "panned out" in research.
 Hundreds of studies indicate these negative assumptions have little to no validity.

-In fact, research suggests potential advantages to growing up as an only child: enhanced creativity, stronger independence, advanced language skills due to increased adult interaction, and what researchers call an "achievement edge" similar to that of firstborn children.
+Research suggests potential advantages to growing up as an only child: enhanced creativity, stronger independence, advanced language skills due to increased adult interaction, and what researchers call an "achievement edge" similar to that of firstborn children.

 The Adult Perspective